-For the year ended December 31, 2021, the Company made the decision not to maintain 52 unpatented mining claims (1,067 acres) of the original 87 unpatented mining claims in the Trout Creek area.
-The Company has retained 26 unpatented mining claims (approximately 520 acres).
-The Company's 26 unpatented mining claims are situated along a recognizable structural zone in the Eureka-Battle Mountain mineralized gold trend.
+During the year ended December 31, 2021, the Company made the decision to retain 26 (approximately 520 acres) of the 87 unpatented lode mining claims in the Trout Creek area.
+The Company's 26 unpatented mining claims are staked along a recognizable structural zone in the Eureka-Battle Mountain mineralized gold trend.
 The Company paid annual fees to BLM of \$4,290 and Lander County \$324 fees.